Tyelcie/prmarkdown/README.md

 # prmarkdown

-To collect some rmarkdown template for my own convinience, and is still in develepment, not intended to share for now.
+To try to develop some rmarkdown templates for my own convinience, and not finished yet, not intended to share for now.
 Thanks for visiting.